joaulo/blender_render_manager/README.md

-# render-collection-cameras
+# blender-render-manager

+Blender addon to manage render, with this addon you can:
+* save render settings to file
+* load render settings from file
-Blender addon to render all cameras in a collection sequentially.
+* render all cameras in a selected collection sequentially